vikas7666277467-sys/demoproject_devops_project_0/README_MANUAL_SETUP.md

-# DEMO Project — Amazon Linux 2023 Manual Setup
+# DEMO Project — 0 With manual setup

 This guide configures the complete project step by step without invoking any repository `.sh` file.
 It is intended for engineers who want to understand each